Javier Báez: 2023: Continued struggles

 On April 5, 2023, Báez was benched by manager A. J. Hinch for "rest purposes" after batting .100/.143/.100 in the first five games.
-He did enter the game during the seventh inning, where he grounded into a double play.
-Just nine days later, Báez was again benched, this time in the second inning of the game.
+He entered the game in the seventh inning and grounded into a double play.
+Báez was again benched nine days later in the second inning of the game.
 After hitting a double where he didn't run hard out of the box, he was doubled off of second base following a routine pop-up where, much like the incident with the Cubs in 2021, he mistakenly thought there were two outs.
 Hinch pulled Báez into the tunnel with him, telling him he would be benched.
 Báez later went on to say, "My mind is everywhere right now," and "I'm just trying to focus on my hitting and my timing".
 A day later, on April 14, Báez went 2-for-3 with a double, two walks, two runs batted in, and a run scored.
 His performance helped the Tigers defeat the Giants, 7–5 in the 11th inning.
 The next game, Báez, again, hit a two-run double in the 8th inning, scoring Riley Greene and Nick Maton.
 He then scored from a single by Spencer Torkelson to tie the game at 6–6.
 The Tigers went on to win their second straight game in the 11th inning when Miguel Cabrera hit a walk-off single to win, 7–6.
 In the two games after being benched, the Tigers went 2–0 and Báez went 4-for-8 on ten at-bats, two doubles, four runs batted in, two walks, two strikeouts, and an OPS of 1.350.

 On June 21, Báez collected his 1,000th career hit, an RBI single off Brady Singer of the Kansas City Royals.
 In 2023, he had the lowest OBP in the AL, as he batted .222/.267/.325.

 2024: Injury-shortened season

 Báez's 2024 season was poor as he was significantly impacted by various ailments.
 In 80 games for Detroit in 2024, he slashed .184/.221/.294 with six home runs, 37 runs batted in, and eight stolen bases.
 On August 26, the Tigers announced that Báez would miss the remainder of the season for hip surgery.
 Báez's batting problems were driven in part by a sharp decline in his ability to hit fastballs, a one-time strength that he batted just .207 against in the 2024 season.
-His performance during the season led Chris Kirschner of The Athletic to call Báez's contract "the worst ... in baseball and possibly ... the worst deal out of any player in North American sports."
+His performance during the season led Chris Kirschner of The Athletic to call Báez's contract "the worst... in baseball and possibly... the worst deal out of any player in North American sports."